BREAD5940/webdocs/docs/learn/falconlib/pathing.md

 )
 ```

 However, `DifferentialTrackerDriveBase` contains all of this code in the `setOutput(output: TrajectoryTrackerOutput)` method.
 You shouldn't ever need to use the above code, but should simply use the `setOutput` method.
+Furthermore, this relies on an accurate velocity closed loop in addition to calculated feed forwards to accurately track trajectories.

+### Tuning a velocity PID loop to track trajectories

+The process is similar to any PID loop.
+However, any feed forward term should be set to zero, as it is replaced by the calculations done by the `DifferentialDrive`.
+Begin with a small P value, no I or D, and try following a short baseline trajectory.
+Observe the motor setpoint and actual velocities using [Phoenix Tuner](https://github.com/CrossTheRoadElec/Phoenix-Releases) for Talons and SmartDashboard prints for Spark MAXes.
+A detailed guide for how to tune a velocity closed loop gain is avalible on the [Phoenix documentation](https://phoenix-documentation.readthedocs.io/en/latest/ch16_ClosedLoop.html?highlight=motion%20magic#dialing-kp).

+For a quick and dirty tune for people already familiar with PID tuning follows: Begin with a P value of 0.05 for talons, and begin by doubling P until high frequency oscillations occur.
+Next, set D to 10x P, and increase to up to 25x P, while making sure that the motor will still track the setpoint even if it changes rapidly (ex. during deceleration).
+In 2019, or low gear kp was 0.45 with a kd of 9 (Talon SRXes geared to 8ft/sec), and a high gear kp of 1.2 with a kd of 24.